Chapter 2: Etiology of Adult Sexual Offending

 The most often cited criticism of social learning theory is that there is little evidence that suggests internalized beliefs or attitudes actually result in related behaviors.
 More research on children who are victimized but do not go on to abuse others may be helpful.
 Further, much of the research on social learning theory, as in many other theoretical approaches, depends on self-reports of abusers.
 Because offenders may be motivated to distort stories to place themselves in a more positive light, relying on self-reporting can be problematic.
-These concerns call into question the validity of social learning theory as the sole explanation of sexually abusive behavior (Stinson, Sales, & Becker, 2008).
+These concerns call into question the validity of social learning theory as the sole explanation of sexually abusive behavior (Stinson, Sales & Becker, 2008).

 Although there are many forms of feminist theory, one of the more prominent focuses on the structure of gender relations and the imbalance of power between men and women.
 This feminist analysis assumes that the elimination of sexual violence is linked to gender equality because it is male power that enables the acceptance and perpetuation of sexual assault.

-Feminists have argued that male sex offenders are no different from "normal" men but rather are conditioned within a culture that accepts, tolerates, condones, and even perpetuates sexual violence toward women and children.
-Perpetrators within this framework are extended to male partners and acquaintances who cajole, pressure, harass, threaten, coerce, and/or force women into any sexual behavior to which they do not or are unable to consent.
-This makes it possible to examine acts of sexual coercion that remain hidden or taken for granted as "normal" social practices within the confines of heterosexual dominance (Chung, 2005; Cossins, 2000).
+Some feminists have argued that male sex offenders are no different from “normal” men but rather are conditioned within a culture that accepts, tolerates, condones, and even perpetuates sexual violence toward women and children.
+Perpetrators within this framework are extended to male partners and acquaintances who cajole, pressure, harass, threaten, coerce and/or force women into any sexual behavior to which they do not or are unable to consent.
+This makes it possible to examine acts of sexual coercion that remain hidden or taken for granted as “normal” social practices within the confines of heterosexual dominance (Chung, 2005; Cossins, 2000).

 According to Cossins (2000), child sexual abuse is the way some men alleviate a sense of powerlessness and establish their ideal image of masculinity.
-Because masculinity is learned, according to feminist theorists, in order for a man to experience power, he must engage in accepted social practices (such as sexual violence) that prove his masculinity.
+Because masculinity is learned, according to [some] feminist theorists, in order for a man to experience power, he must engage in accepted social practices (such as sexual violence) that prove his masculinity.
 Connell (2000) suggests that there can be different concepts of masculinity with varying degrees of social acceptance and power.
 Connell proposes this as the foundation for why sexual violence occurs.
-This perspective has given rise to treatment approaches that shift the focus to positively reconstructing a man's sense of masculinity to exclude the use of sexual violence (White, 2000).
+This perspective has given rise to treatment approaches that shift the focus to positively reconstructing a man’s sense of masculinity to exclude the use of sexual violence (White, 2000).
 Jenkins (1990) also developed an approach to therapy that focuses on what restrains men from engaging in respectful relationships with women, as opposed to what causes them to engage in these relationships.

 Summary of the Evidence on Feminist Theories

 Currently, there is insufficient evidence to scientifically support the feminist theory of gender imbalance as the sole cause of sexual violence.
 However, while the imbalance of power between men and women may not be the sole or direct cause of sexual offending, it is clearly a factor.
 Psychological theorists have long neglected the fact that an overwhelming number of perpetrators are male, and thus they have failed to explain the role of gender in sexual violence.
-Additionally, it is important to keep in mind that many feminist theories go beyond the binary of gender and discuss the intersections of gender, race, class, ethnicity, culture, and other factors.
+Additionally, it is important to keep in mind that many feminist theories go beyond the binary of gender and discuss the intersections of gender, race, class, ethnicity, culture and other factors.
 This makes the simple gender/power relationship much more complex than that described above, and research that explores both the impact of these interactions and their value for understanding sexual offending is clearly needed.